Second East Turkistan Republic (1944-1949)

 By 1954, the PRC had managed to control all of East Turkistan fully and began to initiate its colonial policies.
 Mao ordered the CCP to set up the Bingtuan ‘Xinjiang Paramilitary Production Corps (XPCC)’ by transferring an additional 300,000 Han Chinese soldiers and their families to settle in East Turkistan.
 The primary goal of the Bingtuan was to colonize East Turkistan’s lands most rich in natural and mineral resources; it also had the duty of assisting the PLA in suppressing rebellions.
 The Bingtuan (XPCC) has an estimated 3.5 million personnel as of 2020.

 Many Uyghur and other Turkic leaders in the government became upset with Chinese rule and wrote numerous letters to Beijing urging them to keep their promises.
-Mao responded by officially designating East Turkistan as the “Xinjiang Uyghur Autonomous Region” in October 1955.
+Mao unilaterally designating East Turkistan as the “Xinjiang Uyghur Autonomous Region” in October 1955.
 The PRC gave a few Uyghurs, Kazakhs, and other Turkic peoples, including former East Turkistan Republic officials, some high positions in the “Autonomous Region.”

 An underground East Turkistan Revolutionary Party had been created by former ETR officials calling for the restoration of East Turkistan’s independence.
 Growing frustrated with the PRC’s oppressive rule, in 1956, 51 prominent Uyghur and other Turkic leaders, led by former East Turkistan National Army General Memtimin Iminov, wrote a letter to Chinese Premier Zhou Enlai demanding the PRC to respect its initial promises and withdraw its forces from East Turkistan.